sharetribe/flex-docs/src/docs/tutorial-rental/explore-the-marketplace-create-your-first-listing/index.md

 updated: 2023-06-01
 category: tutorial-rental
 ingress:
-  To create a  listing, you would first have to [create a user account](LINK TO THE PREVIOUS TUTORIAL article).
+  To create a  listing, you would first have to [www.sharetribe.com/docs/pilot-day-guides/sign-up-as-a-user).
 On the marketplace, click on the link “List your Sauna” on the Top bar.
 This will take you to the Listing creation form.
 published: true